-C Youth on Voluntary Youth Services Agreement Expiring at Age 18 Requests Continued Care and Support for Youth

-Youth whose VYSA expired on their 18th birthday are eligible for the Continued Care and Support for Youth (CCSY) program.
-CCSY provides eligible youth with financial and non-financial supports (e.g. case management) from age 18 until their 21st birthday.
+C Youth on Voluntary Youth Services Agreement Expiring at Age 18 Requests Participation in the Ready, Set, Go Program Youth whose VYSA expired on their 18th birthday are eligible for the Ready, Set, Go (RSG) program.
+RSG provides eligible youth with financial and non-financial supports (e.g., case management) from age 18 until their 23rd birthday.

-Societies are required to provide the full range of child protection services to eligible youth, where appropriate, until their 18th birthday, including society agreements with 16 and 17 year olds (i.e., Voluntary Youth Services Agreements).
-This section addresses service requests by 16 and 17 year olds and/or their caregivers for voluntary services.
+Societies are required to provide the full range of child protection services to eligible youth, where appropriate, until their 18th birthday, including society agreements with 16- and 17-year-olds (i.e., Voluntary Youth Services Agreements).
+This section addresses service requests by 16- and 17-year-olds and/or their caregivers for voluntary services.
 Non-voluntary protection services should be coded using the most relevant of Scales 1-5.

-Access to full range of services for 16 and 17 year olds will be guided by the following principles.
+Access to full range of services for 16- and 17-year-olds will be guided by the following principles.